permutationlock/aven-cfmt/README.md

 ```
 The fuzzer runs indefinitely, halting upon encountering a crash, failed assert, sanitizer trap, or
 an input that takes longer than 1 second to parse and render.

-## Parse depth

-The `aven-cfmt` C parser is not particularly well designed, and a combinatorial explosion of backtracking can
-occur with some pathological inputs.
-The hack to solve this (and satisfy the fuzzer) was to put a limit on the
-depth of the parse tree.
-If valid source code contains extremely long expressions or
-if-else chains, then this depth limit may become a problem.
-The `--depth N` command line
-argument or the `// aven cfmt depth: N` control comment may be used to change the parse depth limit
-in such cases.

 ## Performance